 If you have time, you can have a little fun with your team using gamification.
 Offer an incentive to whoever can come up with the best answer.
 The winning answer might be with someone who doesn’t normally contribute to RFPs.
 So, this obstacle in your RFP project can actually be used to promote teamwork.

 Having a solid RFP response process helps too

 As always, efficiency is key.
 And when a question comes along that stumps you, it can eat up more of your time when you’re trying to figure out a clever or suitable way to respond.

-Having a centralized answer library will make it easier to find a response that is close, then you can tailor from there.
+Having a centralized Content Library will make it easier to find a response that is close, then you can tailor from there.
 If the question is completely coming out of left field, it makes sense to pull in support from your team.